alexatsu/tune-legacy/README.md

 ## Current Stage
 Tune is developed in my free time from work<br />
 >(WEB)-version Project done about 90%.
 Missing only Themes and Recommendations<br />
 >(DESKTOP|MOBILE)-versions.
-Researching to make efficient transfer to desktop and mobile versions of this app.<br/>
+Researching to make efficient transfer to desktop and mobile versions of this app.
+Will be moved into own repo<br/>

 If you'd like to peek in the management board, check [here](https://github.com/users/AlexanderKudr/projects/9/views/1)